mattortiz/app.envyforge.com.identity.service/README.md

-# SaaSServerless-Identity
+# EnvyForge Identity Service

 ## SaaS Identity with Cognito using Lambda Microservices

 This is a reference architecture based on the "SaaS Identiry and Isolation with Amazon Cognito on the AWS Cloud Quickstart".
 This architecture is based of the architecture details in this [deployment guide](https://fwd.aws/XKYDP).

-The architecture was changed from using EC2 instances for the microservices, to create lambda functions behind a common API gateway.
+The architecture was changed from using EC2 instances for the microservices, to using lambda functions behind a common API gateway.
 Here are the major differences between this version and the AWS Quickstart.

 - Uses the Serverless Framework to define services instead of CloudFormation.
 - Breaks out each microservice into a separate Serverless service directory.